CanarysPlayground/ghcap-github-ghas/exercises/lab 1 - dependabot.md

 ## Dependabot

-The hands-on lab has the goal to learn you how to enable the Dependency and Dependabot features and gain hands-on experience with Dependatbot's ability to update your dependencies automatically.
+The hands-on lab has the goal to learn  how to enable the Dependency and Dependabot features and gain hands-on experience with Dependatbot's ability to update your dependencies automatically.
 ### Contents

 - [Enabling Dependabot alerts](#enabling-dependabot-alerts)